 - Use Celtic sea salt.
 The minerals in sea salt help with fluid balance, adrenal, and heart function and balancing blood pressure.
 Sea salt is also good for the immune system and for preventing muscle cramps.
 Note: this is real, natural salt, not refined, iodized table salt.

 - Decrease your use of plastic.
 Bisphenol A (BPA) is a chemical utilized in the production of plastics.
 Many plastic containers contain BPA; food and drink packaging, water bottles, baby bottles, canned foods, some dental sealants, and composites.
 BPA has hormone-like properties, and it is an endocrine disruptor.
 Many health problems, including breast and prostate cancer and infertility, can be associated with BPAs.
 Avoid microwaving in plastic containers and store food in glassware whenever possible.

 - Avoid soy.
 Soy disrupts hormone function and has the potential to cause infertility and promote breast cancer.
 It interferes with digestion.
 Soy can also cause deficiencies in calcium, magnesium, and vitamin D. Find more information at Weston A. Price Foundation.

-- Eat organic food.
+- Eat organic foods for hormonal balance.
 Especially organic produce whenever possible to limit exposure to pesticides and other toxins which can create endocrine and hormone imbalances.

 - Eat your veggies!
 Especially cruciferous vegetables that can help with liver function and detoxification.
 Cruciferous vegetables include kale, brussels sprouts, broccoli, cauliflower, cabbage and more.